NashMiao/ontology-tutorialtoken/README.md

 ### Run your DApp

-You can run your DApp by the following command:
+At this point, you can run the DApp in your browser:

 ```shell
 python tutorial_token.py